jonaskay/flashover-middleman/source/2018-09-07-from-flow-to-crash-to-steady.html.markdown

 This is where I’m now.
 I have taken the much needed break.
 I have re-evaluated what I want to achieve in terms of my code.

-My new goal is not to finish this one project.
+My new goal isn't to finish this one project.

 My new goal is to publish and maintain three open-source projects by the end of this year.